embrace-community/embrace-dapp/README.md

 ![embrace community](https://lets.embrace.community/logos/embrace-earth-web.png)

-How can we express the true values of community in the modern era of the web?
+How can we best express the true values of community in the modern era of the web?

 Today most popular community platforms offer a distorted expression of community that is more focused on revenue than the health and well-being of it’s users.
 Embrace is looking to change this.
 Instead of merely duplicating a Web3 version of these existing platforms, we wish to reconnect to the core principles of community and to start again with fresh eyes.